bbudnick/arm_bot/README.md

 README

+Robotics 457/557, Winter 2020
-Team mates: Lindie Burgess, Brita Hill, Vadim Naumchuk
+Teammates: Lindie Burgess, Brita Hill, Vadim Naumchuk

 Project to create an arm to grasp a marker and write the first 10 letters of the English alphabet.

 Goal: use Dynamixel motors to control a robot arm via Arduino and MATLAB scripts.
-When requested, the arm will write the first 10 letters of the English alphabet on a whiteboard no more than 16" distance from the base of the arm.
+When requested, the arm will write the 5 of the first 10 letters of the English alphabet on a whiteboard no more than 16" distance from the base of the arm.

 Refer to the Robot Explanation Final PDF for a detailed account of our project and its code.